PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 The complexity of model hierarchy maintenance can lead users to the following workarounds.
 * Some users flood the scene graph with `group` tags and make all `Xform` prims `group`s (erroneously including those specified under `component` models).
 * Some users build model-discovery features around direct calls to `GetKind()` instead of the cached `IsKind()` to workaround model hierarchy rules, paying for the caching without benefiting and potentially leading to inconsistencies with how `kind` is handled across the ecosystem.
 Users may believe tooling that relies on the unvalidated `GetKind()` behaves more correctly.
-* Finding model hierarchy unreliable or complicated, some users begin to build model-discovery features around composition arc presence. `kind` as a first class feature was designed in part to aid in discovery of important prims _without composition introspection_ and to perserve behavior across flattening of arcs.
+* Finding model hierarchy unreliable or complicated, some users begin to build model-discovery features around composition arc presence. `kind` as a first class feature was designed in part to aid in discovery of important prims _without composition introspection_ and to preserve behavior across flattening of arcs.

 ### Model Hierarchy Impacting Imaging
 Model hierarchy originally could not affect the rendered result and so the consequences of incorrect model hierarchy patterns were minimal.
 However, the new pattern based collection [proposal](https://github.com/PixarAnimationStudios/USD-proposals/pull/4) aims to leverage model hierarchy in its predicates.
 Model hierarchy will now affect (and potentially accelerate) collection membership computation. **Tagging a prim as an `assembly` or a `component` and failing to maintain proper `group` tagging could change the results of material bindings or light linking.**